What is the Office of Evaluation Sciences?

 What does OES do?

-- Use existing administrative data to measure outcomes that matter
+- Identifying existing administrative data sets that can be used to measure outcomes that matter

-- Provide technical services and capacity building on how to implement and analyze rigorous evaluations
+- Providing technical services and capacity building on how to implement and analyze rigorous evaluations

-- Disseminate results and learnings to government and the public
+- Disseminating results and learnings to government audiences and the public